 4. Physical Health Issues

 Anxiety doesn’t just stay in your mind—it shows up in your body, too.
-Have you ever experienced headaches, an upset stomach, or muscle tension when you’re stressed?
+Have you ever experienced headaches, an upset stomach, or muscle tension when you’re anxious?
 These are just a few ways anxiety can manifest physically.
 When left unchecked, chronic anxiety can lead to more serious health problems, affecting your overall well-being.

 For instance, anxiety activates your body’s “fight or flight” response, flooding it with stress hormones like cortisol and adrenaline.
 While this response is helpful in short bursts, prolonged activation can strain your heart, weaken your immune system, and disrupt your digestive processes.
 It’s no surprise that conditions like irritable bowel syndrome (IBS) and tension headaches are commonly linked to anxiety.